Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 Causes

 The causative agent of gonorrhea is gonococcus.
 In most cases, gonorrhea (gonococcus) is transmitted sexually.
-In most cases, gonorrhea is transmitted through sexual contact, mainly after casual sex without the use of a condom.
+In most cases, gonorrhea is transmitted through sexual contact, mainly after casual sex without using a condom.

-Infection with gonorrhea occurs with all sorts of forms of sexual intercourse: with normal intercourse, with oral-genital, with anal and simply by contact of the genitals, without the introduction of the penis into the vagina.
+Infection with gonorrhea occurs through all kinds of forms of sexual intercourse: during normal sexual intercourse, during oral-genital intercourse, during anal intercourse, and simply through contact of the genitals, without insertion of the penis into the vagina.

-In some cases, it is possible to become infected by household means, for example, through household items: bedding, underwear, washcloths, towels, etc. This route of infection is mainly characteristic of the female half of the population, and especially for girls.
+In some cases, infection may occur by everyday means, for example, through household items: bed linen, underwear, washcloth, towel, etc. This route of infection is mainly typical for the female half of the population and especially for girls.

 The incubation period for gonorrhea can range from 1 to 15 days.
 But usually the first signs of gonorrhea appear 3-5 days after infection.